icerpc/icerpc-docs/pages/slice/encoding/constructed-types.md

 ## Exception

 An exception is encoded like a [class](#class) with the same fields.
 Slice always encodes exceptions in sliced format;
-it can decode exceptions in any format.
+for interoperability with Ice, it can decode exceptions in any format.

 Exception slices are not preserved during decoding: if Slice encounters a slice it doesn't know while decoding an exception in sliced format, this slice is dropped.